blualg/m-ovito/doc/manual/installation.rst

 =========================

 *Linux*:
-    Extract the downloaded :file:`.tar.xz` archive file using the `tar <https://www.computerhope.com/unix/utar.htm>`_ command: :command:`tar xJfv ovito-{{OVITO_VERSION_STRING}}-x86_64.tar.xz`.
+    Extract the downloaded :file:`.tar.xz` archive file using the tar utility: :command:`tar xJfv ovito-{{OVITO_VERSION_STRING}}-x86_64.tar.xz`.
     This will create a new sub-directory containing the program files.
     Change into that directory and start OVITO by running the executable :command:`./bin/ovito`.

 *Windows*:
     Run the installer program :file:`ovito-{{OVITO_VERSION_STRING}}-win64.exe` to install OVITO in a directory of your choice.
-    Note that Windows might ask whether you really want to launch the installer because it was downloaded from the web and is not digitally signed.
+    Note that Windows might ask whether you really want to launch the installer since it was downloaded from the web.

 *macOS*:
     Double-click the downloaded :file:`.dmg` disk image file to open it, agree to the program license, and drag the :program:`Ovito` application bundle into your :file:`Applications` folder.